Jerscape/tinyapp/README.md

 ## Documentation

-This app possesses the following functionality
+This app possesses the following functionality:

 * It allows users to register
 * It accepts long urls and shortens them to 6 random characters